1HPorange/rays/readme.md

 ### Geometry / Objects

 Geometry are the physical objects you want to display in your scene, usually including the skybox / skysphere.
-At the moment, two primitives are available:
+At the moment, only a few primitives are available:

 ```toml
 [[obj-sphere]]